 Leisure activities and games are an industry.
-Outdoor leisure activities using geographic data have become popular after the GPS technology has been available to the masses.
-One particular outdoor treasure-hunting game is geocaching where participants hide and seek containers called geocaches, caches for short.
+Outdoor leisure activities using geographic data have become popular after the GPS technology become generally available.
+One particular outdoor treasure-hunting game is geocaching52 where participants hide and seek containers called geocaches, caches for short.
 A typical cache is a small waterproof container containing a logbook and a "treasure", e.g., trinkets of little value.